-The Nidec Group’s consolidated net sales increased 2% to ¥1,199.3 billion, and operating profit increased 18% to ¥139.4 billion for the fiscal year ended March 31, 2017 (FY2016), compared to the prior fiscal year, both recording the highest figures in our history.
-In addition, profit before income taxes increased 21%, and profit attributable to owners of the parent increased 23% compared to the prior year, both of which were record-high results.
-Profit attributable to owners of the parent exceeded ¥100 billion mark for the first time in our history.
-The forecasts for the year ending March 31, 2018 (FY2017) are net sales of ¥1,450 billion and operating profit of ¥170 billion.
-Particularly, we expect that our two key growth areas, Automotive, and Appliance, Commercial and Industrial Products businesses will expand.
-For Automotive business, we are anticipating the sales growth of automotive motors including electric power steering motors, our flagship products.
-For Appliance, Commercial and Industrial businesses, we are anticipating sales increase due to the contribution of newly consolidated business, European business of Emerson Electric Co. of which acquisition was completed in February 2017.
-These positive factors led us to expect increased revenues and profits in both net sales and operating profit in FY2017.
+The Nidec Group’s consolidated net sales increased 24% to ¥1,488.1 billion, and operating profit increased 20% to ¥167.6 billion for the fiscal year ended March 31, 2018 (FY2017), compared to the prior fiscal year, both recording the highest figures in our history.
+In addition, profit before income taxes increased 16%, and profit attributable to owners of the parent increased 18% compared to the prior year, both of which were record-high results.
+The forecasts for the year ending March 31, 2019 (FY2018) are net sales of ¥1,575 billion and operating profit of ¥190 billion.

 Increasing likelihood of achieving mid-term strategic goal, Vision 2020